halait/prep/README.md

 ## Directives
 ### Include
-The `include` directive includes the contents of files into the output file.
+The `include` directive includes the contents of the specified file into the output file.
+The specified file is also preprocessed before inclusion.
 The indentation in the line of the directive is inserted before all subsequent lines that are included.
 #### Example
 Suppose `tail.txt` is:
 ```